nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-11-02-sole_proprieotrship_statistics.md

 ---
-title: "Sole Proprietorship Facts & Statistics (2022)"
+title: "Sole Proprietorship Facts & Statistics (2022 Data)"
 layout: post
 date: 2022-11-02
-summary: Here is data on how many businesses filed and how much they collectevely made in the US between 1980 and 2015
+summary: Find answers to the most popular FAQs about Sole Proprietorship business entities.
 permalink: /stats/sole-proprietorship-statistics/
 ---

 ## What percentage of United States businesses are Sole Proprietorships?

 According to the 2020 US Census from 2020, there were 826,915 Sole Proprietorship type business establishments in the United States.
 Compare this to the total 8,000,178 Business establishments in the US.

 Based on this, **10.34% of US Businesses are Sole Proprietorships.**

 **Source:** *Census Table-CB2000CBP     Dataset-CBP2020   Data Released-May 26, 2022*

 ## What are the Largest Sole Proprietorships in the world?